niranjankala/niranjankala.github.io/_posts/2024-04-12-building-resilient-microservices-implementing-resiliency-patterns-with-polly-framework.md

 **Fallback Pattern**

-The fallback pattern provides an alternative behavior or value when an operation fails.
+The fallback pattern provides an alternative behaviour or value when an operation fails.
 It helps gracefully handle failures by providing a fallback mechanism.
 Let's implement the fallback pattern using Polly.

 1. **Define a Fallback Policy**: Create a fallback policy specifying the fallback action to be executed when the primary operation fails.